 Justin Chang is Assistant General Counsel at the Florida Department of Health in the Medical Quality Assurance Division where he evaluates and prosecutes administrative violations for the Nursing and Osteopathic Regulatory Boards.
 Justin was also a Fellow with Three Rivers Legal Services in Gainesville providing legal services through the Housing and Family Law Clinics.
 Justin is a graduate of the Levin College of Law at the University of Florida.

 Megan Silver, Social Chair

 Megan Silver is an Assistant General Counsel at Department of Business and Professional Regulation.
 Megan earned a degree in Classical Studies from the University of Florida in 2010, and in 2012 began attendance at Florida State University College of Law, receiving her J.D. in December 2014.
 While in law school, she worked as a law clerk for the State Attorney’s Office in Leon County and as a Certified Legal Intern with the State Attorney’s Office in Gadsden County.

 david w. grimes, Past-president

 David presently serves as the Deputy Staff Director for the Florida House of Representatives, Minority Office, advising the Democratic caucus in the areas of finance, taxation, elections, and justice.
-He previously served for three years as an Assistant Attorney General specializing in civil rights and constitutional law defense with the Florida Office of the Attorney General.
+He previously served as an Assistant Attorney General specializing in civil rights and constitutional law defense with the Florida Office of the Attorney General.
 David received his bachelor's degree and J.D. from the Florida State University, graduating law school cum laude.
 He currently serves on the Board of Legal Services of North Florida and the Survive and Thrive Advocacy Center.
 David is passionate about youth legal education and proudly coaches the Lawton Chiles High School Mock Trial Team.